 Del and Erik moved to Nome where Erik managed the revenue field office.
 In 1970, Alicia was born in Nome.
 Del worked for Ed Glotfelty, City Manager, and for Judge Sanders with the Superior Court and Ed Spruce, manager with the Highway Department.

 In 1993 they moved to Anchorage so they could be closer to the Simpson Family.
 Del worked for Director Berry Jackson as a purchasing agent.
 Erik worked as a Budget Officer in the Mayor’s office and as a Financing officer for the Behavioral Health Division, Municipality of Anchorage.
 She worked for the state of Alaska for 30 years which was a source of pride for her.

 Del and Erik started and established the Olympic Orchards Society in 2003 where membership has now grown to over 75 members.
 Erik held orchard tours and seminars and participated in fruit shows.
 Del served as treasurer of Olympic Orchard Society for 10 years.
 Erik has served as president and as their program chairman.
 The Olympic Orchard Society has been an important part of their lives.

 In 2016 Erik and Del joined the Unity Church in Port Angeles.
 With their different religious backgrounds, they could now worship and praise God together in the Unity Church with others in love and light, with the promise for everlasting life and with good will to everyone.

 Del died from an age related disease on Jan.
 22, 2020 at Dungeness Courte Memory Care in Sequim, Washington.
 Del is survived by her daughter Alicia Paige of Port Angeles, her husband Erik Simpson of Sequim and her sister Jackie Moton of Virginia.

 There will be a Celebration of Life to be announcesd at later date.

-To plant a tree in memory of Delphine May Simpson, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Delphine May Simpson, please visit our floral store.